 Why we use and develop AI tools

 We are a communication company.
-Our products support better human-to-human relations by connecting people with questions and those in the organization who can provide answers.
-While AI will take over part of this task, making it easier for people to find answers and solve issues independently, it will also make Human-to-Human contact more scarce and, consequently, more valuable.
+Our products support better human-to-human relations.
+We connect people with questions to those in an organization who can provide answers.
+AI will take over part of this question-answering task, making it easier for people to find answers and solve issues independently.
+This in turn will also make Human-to-Human contact more scarce and, consequently, more valuable.
 It is essential to recognize this shift.

 Our goal when using AI tools is to augment human capabilities, not to replace people.
 This has always been our aim when automating work and tasks: to make work easier and more enjoyable by eliminating the boring and repetitive, allowing the challenging human work to remain.

 The risk with AI tools lies in focusing solely on productivity and efficiency.
-Voys should remain focused on what is most relevant: the relationships between the people we support and the connections we facilitate.
+Voys should remain focused on the most relevant: the relationships between the people we support and the connections we facilitate.
 This is where AI should excel.

 AI will indeed make people more productive, including us.
 However, there are limits to what our brains can handle each day.
 Be mindful of this.
 The risk is that the benefits of increased productivity will flow back to shareholders alone.
 These gains would be preferred to be distributed as value across the entire system, including ourselves.
 We created the 40-hour work week.
 As we become more productive and our brains can only manage a certain amount of complex, deep work each day, it is a perfect time to rethink this concept as AI significantly augments our capabilities.